zuozhenggh/learning-library/data-management-library/odi/odi_advanced/odi12c-mappings-2/odi12c-mappings-2.md

 ## Introduction

 This chapter describes how to work with mappings in Oracle Data Integrator.

+Estimated Lab time: 60 minutes

+### Objective

 The demonstration environment includes several example mappings.
 In this chapter you will learn how to create the following mappings:

   * Load TRG\_PRODUCT: This mapping loads the data from the SRC\_PRODUCT, TRG\_PROD\_FAMILY table in the *Orders Application*, *Sales Administration* model into the TRG\_PRODUCT target table in the *Sales Administration* model.

+### Prerequisites
+An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## **Step 1:**  Load TRG\_PRODUCT Mapping Example
+## **STEP  1:**  Load TRG\_PRODUCT Mapping Example

 1. Purpose and Integration Requirements
 The purpose of the Load TRG\_PRODUCT mapping is to load the data from the SRC\_PRODUCT table in the *Orders Application* model into the TRG\_PRODUCT target table in the *Sales Administration* model.